Free Shipping On Orders Over $49.00

 In addition to generally understanding what each receptor does, scientists have found that the activation of the CB1 receptor “leads to an induction of sleep [11].”

-Given that delta 9 binds more strongly to CB1 than delta 8 does, this would suggest that delta 9 is more effective for sleep than delta 8.
-However, some people still prefer delta 8 because they want something less powerful.
+Given that delta 9 binds more strongly to CB1 than delta 8 does, this reinforces that delta 9 is generally better for sleep than delta 8.

 Which is Better for Sleep, Delta 8 or Delta 9?